-In chatting with our tour guide, we speculated about where, today, one could find the woodworkers and stone carvers needed to build a chapel like this.
+In chatting with our tour guide, we speculated about where, today, one could find the woodworkers and stone carvers needed to build a chapel like this, and to which we found that the equipment used was brought from here.
 There is so much intricate detail, which truly makes it a one-of-a-kind building.

 As I am a Pitt alum, we could have had our wedding at Heinz Chapel.
 And while it was definitely a runner-up in the planning process, the ultimate reason we chose otherwise was this guy here:

 All weddings at Heinz Chapel must use one of their in-house organists, playing, well, organ music.
 And while I love some creepy Dracula music as much as the next broad… at my wedding?
 We’re really more of Stevie Wonder people.
 (But I’m sure it’s absolutely lovely if you aren’t!)

 If you’re looking for something fun – and free! – to do on a weekday afternoon, we recommend popping into Heinz Chapel for a tour.
 It’s open to the public Monday-Friday 8:30am until 5pm, and you can drop in any time to see the sights, take a moment to yourself, or even bring your study materials to have a peaceful place to focus!